saidake/interview/docs/Algorithms.md

   * Initialize the `graph` array

     This step assigned a initial pair array for each graph node, resulting in a time complexity of $O(n)$ where `n` is the number of graph nodes.
-  * Populate `graph` with connected nodes for each gragh node.
+  * Populate `graph` with connected nodes for each graph node.

     The population process needs to traverse all `edges`, it has $O(m)$ time complexity where `m` is the length of `edges`.